GabrielBortolote/Tic-Tac-Toe/README.md

 This one is pretty simple, inside the *gameOver* function I added an if statement to check if there is no empty square and nobody won, so the returned value are going to be **draw**:

 ![game play to feature 6](./README_data/game_play_6.gif)

+### 7. Styles

+This feature is the most interesting for me.

 ----------------------